 Before troubleshooting issues with a DR Series system, ensure that the installed DR Series system software is up to date.
-The related drivers, software, and firmware are available at dell.com/support.

-To download the latest drivers and firmware for your system, follow the steps below:

-- 1. Go to dell.com/support and enter your service tag or browse to your product. - 2.
-Click Drivers and Downloads. - 3.
-Click View All Drivers. - 4.
-Confirm that you have the correct product to begin the search for all the related drivers, software, and firmware
+The related drivers, software, and firmware are available at support.quest.com/DR-Series.
+You will need to know your service tag to download the latest updates.
+Also, confirm that you have the correct product to begin the search for all the related drivers, software, and firmware.

-For information about how to check the current version of the DR Series system software installed, see the Dell DR Series System Administrator Guide or the Dell DR Series System Command Line Reference Guide at dell.com/support/home.
+For information about how to check the current version of the DR Series system software installed, see the DR Series System Administrator Guide or the DR Series System Command Line Reference Guide.